Flipping 101: How to find items to flip for profit

 2. The "Marketplace Hunt" Strategy

 Facebook Marketplace is the undisputed king of sourcing in 2025.
 Unlike auction sites where you're bidding against other resellers, Marketplace is first-come-first-served.
 The person who messages fastest and shows up with cash wins.
+A dedicated facebook marketplace scanner can give you a massive speed advantage.

 Here's the hunting process that top flippers use:

 - Set Up Keyword Alerts: Use specific model numbers and brand names rather than generic terms.
 "Sony WH-1000XM4" will beat "headphones" every time.
+Better yet, use a listing analyzer that does this automatically.

 - Check New Listings Every 2 Hours: The best deals get snatched within 30 minutes of posting.
 Morning (7-9am) and evening (6-8pm) are peak posting times.